minicomp/ed/documentation.md

 {:.poetry}
 ~~~

 The `{:.poetry}` tag at the end tells the processor to think of the lines above it as poetry.
-The `{:.poetry} syntax is an example of kramdown class assignments to block-elements.
+The `{:.poetry}` tag is an example of kramdown class assignments for block-elements.
 Because this segment of poetry exists in the 'narrative' layout, and because it is part of a blockquote, we need to signal to the processor to process poetry this way, so that the right class is invoked in the stylesheet.
 Notice also the `^` separating the stanzas.
 This bit of kramdown syntax helps us separate the stanzas while staying within the blockquote.
+The good news is this is the most complex kramdown syntax layout you will encounter in Ed.

 ---

 ## Bibliographies

-To help us style and generate bibliographies and citations, Ed uses the [jekyll-scholar](https://github.com/inukshuk/jekyll-scholar) gem by [Sylvester Keil](https://github.com/inukshuk/).
-To learn more about how to use the gem, make sure to read the documentation on the link above.
+To help us style and generate bibliographies and citations, Ed uses the jekyll-scholar gem by [Sylvester Keil](https://github.com/inukshuk/).
+To learn more about how to use the gem, make sure to read the documentation on the [jekyll-scholar](https://github.com/inukshuk/jekyll-scholar) GitHub page.

 Pro tip: I recommend you use [Zotero](http://zotero.org/) to keep track of your bibliography for your project.
 This will make it easy for you to generate the `reference.bib` (a BibLaTeX file) you will need to make jekyll-scholar work with Ed.
 To export from Zotero in this format all you need is to select the references you need, right click and select `export in...` and choose the BibLaTeX format.
 Rename your file to reference.bib and move it into the `_bibliography` folder.